iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 > ### Field Definitions

+`context` as URL/String, e.g. `did-resolution/1.0/resolution-result`: Defines the context that a specific message adheres to.

+`ackContext` & `errContext` as URL/String, e.g. `did-resolution/1.0/resolution-result`: Variants of `context` that describe the context of a message that is being acknowledged or the message that errored.

+`thread` as String, e.g. `jdhgbksdbgjksdbgkjdkg` or `thread-132-a`: A String, defined by the agent, to be used to identify this specific interaction to track it agent-locally.

 `callbackURL` as URL/String, e.g. `https://www.bobsworld.com/ping` or `https://www.aliceswonderland/authz`: Defines the URL or API call where a request or response is to be delivered to.

-`responseRequested` as Boolean, e.g. `true` or `false`: In Messages where it is defined a reponse is to be sent to a request if and only if this is `true`.
-Undefined counts as `false`.

-`context` as URL/String, e.g. `https://didcomm.org/trust_ping/1.0/ping`: Defines the context that a specific message adheres to.

 `id` as String, e.g. `did:iota:3b8mZHjb6r6inMcDVZU4DZxNdLnxUigurg42tJPiFV9v`: An IOTA decentralized identifier.

 `didDocument` as JSON: An IOTA DID Document (see e.g. in <a href="#did-resolution">DID Resolution</a>).

+`responseRequested` as Boolean, e.g. `true` or `false`: In messages where it is defined a reponse is to be sent to a request if and only if this is `true`.
+Undefined counts as `false`.

 `comment` as String: A comment.

-`thread` as String, e.g. `jdhgbksdbgjksdbgkjdkg` or `thread-132-a`: A String, defined by the agent, to be used to identify this specific interaction to track it agent-locally.

-`challenge` as String, e.g. `please-sign-this`: A String acting as a signing challenge.
+`challenge` as JSON, e.g. `{"foo": "sign this"}`: A JSON acting as a signing challenge.

 `offeredCredentialTypes` as JSON: A field specific to VC issuance, contains a list of possible credential types, see <a href="#credential-options">Credential Options</a>.